danielaparker/jsoncons/doc/ref/basic_json.md

 A custom allocator may be supplied with the `Allocator` template parameter, which a `basic_json` will rebind to internal data structures.

 A `basic_json` can support multiple readers concurrently, as long as it is not being modified.
+If it is being modified, it must be by one writer with no concurrent readers.

+Since 0.171.0, `basic_json` supports [std::uses_allocator](https://en.cppreference.com/w/cpp/memory/uses_allocator) construction.
+The allocator template parameter may be a stateless allocator, a [std::pmr::polymorphic_allocator](https://en.cppreference.com/w/cpp/memory/polymorphic_allocator), or a [std::scoped_allocator_adaptor](https://en.cppreference.com/w/cpp/memory/scoped_allocator_adaptor).
+Non-propagating stateful allocators, such as the [Boost.Interprocess allocators](https://www.boost.org/doc/libs/1_82_0/doc/html/interprocess/allocators_containers.html#interprocess.allocators_containers.allocator_introduction), must be wrapped by a `std::scoped_allocator_adaptor`.

 Several aliases for common character types and policies for ordering an object's name/value pairs are provided: